YuumiPie/TornSharp/README.md

 * Torn
 * Key

-All endpoints can be found on the [Unofficial Torn Api](https://tornapi.tornplayground.eu/).
+More details on endpoints can be found on the [Unofficial Torn Api](https://tornapi.tornplayground.eu/).

 ## Notes
 - Some endpoints/types are incomplete due to unknown variable types/enum types